-My criteria for selecting these 8 books were that they are widely available, in libraries or inexpensively for you to own (if not available for free), and that they represent the diversity of the field.
+My criteria for selecting these 8 books were that they are widely available, in libraries or inexpensive (if not available for free), and that they represent the diversity of the field.
 I wanted to include some historically important works as well as contemporary writings that are sure to become classics in the coming years.
 These were also books that I felt changed my own view of the field and my understanding of some of its fundamental concepts, so there’s a personal slant reflected in this list as well.
 With that in mind, let’s get started!

 After reviewing this book when it first was published, I felt that despite having taught the psychology of learning for my entire career, I was able to grasp the field in an entirely new way from this great book.
-Sure, everyone in psychology, from the intro psych student to the most highly-regarded researcher knows about classical conditioning.
-We’ve all learned of its role in cuing our most desirable, but often most undesirable, actions, addictions, and thoughts.
+Sure, everyone in psychology, from the intro psych student to the most highly-regarded researcher, knows about classical conditioning.
+We’ve all learned of its role in thoughts, actions, addictions.
 But it’s not always easy to see how these behavioral principles apply to our everyday behaviors.

 Duhigg identifies the basic process that links cue to habit and shows how it plays out in our common everyday lives.
 Why do you crave a cookie break at 2:30 every afternoon?
 Why is it that you can’t walk through a shopping mall without having the fight the desire to walk into Cinnabon?
 How about your inability to stop online gaming, shopping, or Facebook-checking?

-You’ll have to read the book for yourself to find out what how this simple, basic, process works.
-Once you do, not only will you recognize yourself in many of the examples he provides of addicted behaviors, but you’ll also learn how to take those habits, bend them, and eventually break them forever.
-Of course, we can’t always shake some of these addictions on our own, but by understanding what causes them, you’ll gain important insights that will help you seek, and make, the changes you desire on a more permanent basis.
+You’ll have to read the book for yourself to find out how this simple, basic, process works.
+Once you do, not only will you recognize yourself in many of the examples he provides, you’ll also learn how to take those habits, bend them, and eventually break them forever.
+Of course, we can’t always shake our addictions on our own, but by understanding what causes them, you’ll gain important insights that will help you seek, and make, the changes you desire on a more permanent basis.

 The basic premise of Horney’s theory indeed has universality.
 We develop what she called a “false self” in order to cover up our own feelings of anxiety and insecurity.
 You may, for example, feel that you’re not as smart as the other people around you, but you don’t want to let on so you put on the airs of someone who feels superior and confident.
 Not only do you become psychologically dishonest, but eventually you lose sight of who you truly are.
 Additionally, you may actually lose out on opportunities for advancement that could build your self-esteem.
 Let’s say that you’re afraid of failing a test that you’re being given at school or on the job.
 You put off and put off the studying you need to do for this test, so that when you inevitably fail at it, you can say it was because you didn’t study.
 These self-defeating behaviors are, to Horney, the core of neurotic behavior.
 Your only hope is to allow your real self and false self eventually to come more into line so that you can accept yourself, flaws and all.

 Apart from agreeing with Burkeman’s basic thesis, I also found myself contemplating, in the years since reading it, the benefits of mental cleansing that he describes as the path to gaining greater underlying appreciation of life.
-Burkeman went on a journey that I most likely will never have the chance to do in which he entered a meditation retreat for where, detached from the outer world, he and his fellow journeyers explored their own inner lives.
+Burkeman went on a journey that I most likely will never have the chance to do: He entered a meditation retreat where, detached from the outer world, he and his fellow journeyers explored their own inner lives.
 You can follow Burkeman, as did I, through this experience and perhaps you’ll emerge with a new awareness of how a bit of realistic pessimism might be a good thing after all.

 Jung’s take on psychology definitely veered toward the spiritual.
 Although the theory became the basis for one of the most widely use (and abused) tests (see Adam Grant’s and my blog posts on the topic), it was Jung’s insights into our cultural icons, or what he called “archetypes” that may have been his greatest contribution.
 This book is appropriately illustrated with images so that the reader can understand Jung’s analysis of their symbolic meaning.